In Defense of the Indefensible: A Very Naive Approach to High-Dimensional Inference: Introduction

 The rest of this paper is organized as follows.
 In Sections~\ref{sec:nllasso} and \ref{sec:waldsims}, we focus on post-selection inference: we seek to perform inference on $\bbeta^{(\cM)}$ in \eqref{eq:submodel}, where $\cM$ is selected based on the lasso, i.e., $\cM = \hat\A_\lambda$ \eqref{Alambda}.
-In Section~\ref{sec:nllasso}, we point out a previously overlooked fact: although $\hat\A_\lambda$ \eqref{Alambda} is random, it converges in probability to a deterministic and non-data-dependent set.
+In Section~\ref{sec:nllasso}, we point out a previously overlooked scenario in selection consistency theory: although $\hat\A_\lambda$ \eqref{Alambda} is random, with high probability it is equal to the support of the noiseless lasso under relatively mild regularity conditions.
 This result implies that we can use classical methods for inference on $\bbeta^{(\cM)}$, when $\cM = \hat\A_\lambda$.
 In Section~\ref{sec:waldsims}, we provide empirical evidence in support of these theoretical findings.
 In Sections~\ref{sec:waldscore} and Section~\ref{sec:numeric}, we instead focus on the task of performing inference on $\bbeta^\ast$ in \eqref{eq:linmodel}.
 We propose the na\"ive score test in Section~\ref{sec:waldscore}, and study its empirical performance in Section~\ref{sec:numeric}.
 We end with a discussion of future research directions in Section~\ref{sec:disc}.
 Technical proofs are relegated to the online Supplementary Materials.